 - Appliances and protected systems should be connected to 1Gigabit Ethernet switches or faster for best performance.

 Perform backup scheduling on a 24/7 basis

 - Axcient recommends performing backups on a 24/7 basis and not limiting backup windows strictly to expected business hours for the customer.
 Backups taken outside of working hours where no changes to data have been made will be extremely small and it is always better to have the option to restore from additional recovery points in the event of the unexpected.

 Avoid scheduled defragmenting of disks

 - Performing disk defragment operations on systems protected by image-based backup solutions can generate unnecessarily large incremental backups due to excessive block changes.
 We do not recommend performing frequent or regularly scheduled defragmentation operations on systems protected by image-based backup solutions like x360Recover.

 Microsoft Exchange and SQL Server VSS agents

 - The Exchange VSS agent is disabled by default on Windows Server 2003 SBS.
-Ensure that this service is set to automatic startup and running in order to ensure consistent Exchange backups and log file cleanup.
+Ensure that this service is set to automatic startup and running to ensure consistent Exchange backups and log file cleanup.

 - The Exchange VSS agent is set to manual by default on Exchange 2008 and newer.
-Ensure that this service is set to automatic startup and running in order to ensure consistent Exchange backups and log file cleanup.
+Ensure that this service is set to automatic startup and running to ensure consistent Exchange backups and log file cleanup.

 SUPPORT | 720-204-4500 | 800-352-0248